Pom Klementieff: Personal life

-She learned English from watching American sitcoms.

 Klementieff is a martial artist and holds a purple belt in Taekwondo.
 She is also an avid skydiver.
 When filming for Mission: Impossible – Dead Reckoning Part One was completed, she was gifted skydiving lessons by Tom Cruise, after she expressed her desire to learn how to do so.
-During her May 22, 2025, appearance on The Tonight Show with Jimmy Fallon, she stated that she had done 233 jumps.
+During her 22 May 2025, appearance on The Tonight Show with Jimmy Fallon, she stated that she had done 233 jumps.
+Klementieff has stated in an interview that she learned English by watching Tina Fey in the American sitcom, 30 Rock.

+Although Klementieff was born in Canada, she is not eligible for citizenship under Canadian nationality law due to her father being a diplomat.
+She had tried unsuccessfully to obtain dual French-Canadian citizenship.